randomorder/geoserver/doc/en/developer/source/cite-test-guide/index.rst

 #.
 Prepare the environment:

-   - login in postgresql and create a user named "cite".
+   - login to postgresql and create a user named "cite".

    .. code:: sql